feffi/vagrant-rancher-ci/vagrant-rancher/README.md

 end
 ```

-The `vagrant-rancher-provisioner` plugin requires the hostname being set to either a DNS name or IP that is reachable by the host running the `vagrant` command.
+The `vagrant-rancher` plugin requires the hostname being set to either a DNS name or IP that is reachable by the host running the `vagrant` command.

 ### Options